-Once a locale reserved for cheap, checked tablecloths and delicious bowls of spag bol, Mulberry and its surrounding streets now operate as the epicentre of downtown cool in NYC.
+Once a locale reserved for cheap, checked tablecloths and red-sauced spaghetti, Mulberry and its surrounding streets now operate as the epicentre of downtown cool in NYC.
 “There’s a great vibe,” says Louise Olsen of Dinosaur Designs.
 “We decided to establish ourselves in NoLIta because we loved the boutique feel and intimate shopping experience it provided.
 The mixture of cafes and stores make it a fantastic shopping district,” she says.

 Whether we have the strength of the Australian dollar or favourable visas to thank, there’s no mistaking the Big Apple’s magnetic pull for the us island-dwellers.
 “New York has its own style and quality, be it in the fashion, music or design world,” offers Olsen.
 “It has this enormous energy that gets under your skin and you bond with,” she says.

 And James Kirton of Mud Australia tends to agree.
 Although Mud’s SoHo store has only been open a few months, they have already found the neighbourhood to be extremely welcoming and generous.
 “Like just about everyone else, we heart NY,” Kirton says.
 “The overall amenity and energy of the place is definitely contagious.”

 So what is it about the sleepless city that attracts Australians so much?
 “Americans really seem to identify with the Australian culture and lifestyle,” Maiden offers.
 “So I think there is a real opportunity to expose and sell Australian brands, artists, musicians and professionals to the American audience.
 There are endless opportunities, excitement, fun (and hangovers) to be had; it is intense and addictive.”